 A revocable living trust is a legal document that, similar to a will, stipulates what will happen to your money and other assets when you die.
 You can serve as the trustee of the trust during your lifetime and choose the person who will be the successor trustee when your life ends.
 We always recommend that you name at least one backup trustee in case the person you selected is unable or unwilling to serve.

 You will need to retitle the assets that will pass through the trust because the trust cannot distribute assets it does not own.
 For example, you would retitle your house, car, and other assets from your name with Bob Smith as the owner to “The Revocable Living Trust of Bob Smith” with the trust owning the item.
-If, at any time, you want to add another asset to the trust or take an asset out of the revocable living trust, you can do so.
+If, at any time, you want to add another asset to the trust or take an asset out of the living trust, you can do so.

 What Are the Benefits of a Revocable Living Trust?

 Unlike a will, a revocable living trust can be useful during your lifetime.
 You can be the initial beneficiary of your trust and name an individual or a company to manage your assets while you focus on your bucket list items.
-Another option with a trust is that you can make arrangements for your care if you were to become incapacitated by an injury or illness.
+Another option with a living trust is that you can make arrangements for your care if you were to become incapacitated by an injury or illness.

 Typically, trust documents do not get filed with the court or go through probate, so you and your heirs will have much more privacy than you would have with a will.
 This lack of oversight, however, means that you will want to be confident in the ethical conduct of the person you select as the trustee.